How to Run for Office

 The qualifying period varies as follows depending on the office which you are seeking:

-- Federal, Judicial, State Attorney, and Public Defender: Noon May 2 through Noon May 6, 2016
+- Judicial, State Attorney, and Public Defender: TO BE DETERMINED

 - City and town qualifying dates vary from municipality to municipality.
 For more information regarding the qualifying process for municipal candidates, please contact your city or town clerk.